Lawyers for impaired driving accident lawsuits in Virginia

 - If you see a vehicle driving strangely, get away from it.
 Pull over and call the police to report the suspicious behavior.

-Always promote sober driving among your friends and relatives, and do NOT tolerate any attempts to drink and drive.
-Remember, it could be your loved ones on the road with them.
+Always promote sober driving among your friends and relatives, and do NOT tolerate any attempts to drive while impaired.
+Remember, it could be your loved ones on the road with impaired drivers.

-If police come to the scene of your accident, they can test the other driver’s blood alcohol concentration (BAC).
-Any amount over 0.08 percent means a criminal charge of DUI against that driver.
+If police come to the scene of your accident, they can test the other driver’s BAC.
+Any amount over 0.08% means there should be a criminal charge of DUI (driving under the influence) against that driver.
 That case will be handled in criminal court, and a drunk driver faces up to 12 months in jail if convicted.
-Although Virginia does require that a convicted drunk driver pay fines up to $2,500, that money will not go to help you, the victim.
+Although Virginia does require that a convicted drunk driver pay fines up to $2,500, that money will not go to help the victim.

-If the intoxicated driver has a BAC of .15 percent or higher, a judge or jury can award punitive damages.
+If the intoxicated driver has a BAC of 0.15% or higher, a judge or jury can award punitive damages.
 Punitive damages can also be awarded if the intoxicated driver refused to take a sobriety test after the accident.
-Punitive damages are a big issue in Virginia DUI accident lawsuits, due to the high cap on the amount that can be awarded: $350,000.
-Another advantage of punitive damages is that they cannot be removed by the defendant filing for bankruptcy.
+Punitive damages are a big help in Virginia DUI accident lawsuits, because of the high cap on the amount that can be awarded: $350,000.
+Another advantage of punitive damages is they cannot be removed by the defendant if he files for bankruptcy.

-If you need help, the legal team at GibsonSingleton Virginia Injury Attorneys will listen to the details of your case and give you free advice.
+If you need legal assistance, GibsonSingleton Virginia Injury Attorneys will listen to the details of your case and give you free advice.
 If you want us to help you, we can do that too.
-To schedule your free consultation, call (804) 413-6777.
+To schedule your free consultation, call us at (804) 413-6777 or toll-free at (855) 781-6777.

 - $600,000 Compensation - Man was killed in a drunk driving crash and wife sustained injuries in the accident.